710lucas/RISC-I-Emu/README.md

 This project was created with the purpose of delving deeper into the knowledge of RISC-I opcodes.
 It has not been extensively tested and may present numerous issues, so do not consider this project as a faithful emulation of the RISC-I proposed by David A. Patterson.
 Not only is it incomplete, but it also contains decisions made by me that fundamentally differ from the original RISC-I model proposed.

+## How to run it

+Download the latest [release](https://github.com/710lucas/RISC-I-Emu/releases) and then execute the following command:
+`./Emulator --file filename.bin`

+## How to build it

+Make sure you have C++, make and raylib installed, clone the repository and run `make`

 ## Simple Documentation

 Most instructions have the following characteristics: